nimacsoft/babel-plugin-after-async-component/README.md

 ```

 👆 did you notice that it's not working with the above example ?
-in this kind on situation you have to name that chunk your self
+in this kind of situation you have to name that chunk your self

 ### HOW ?